For lesson two we'll add and build on the lessons and material from lesson two.

 They're over 600 currently available lessons online and counting for ukulele that I’ve created over the years.
 If you don’t see a particular topic or specific task you’re looking for I probably have something here or can create a lesson to address your needs.

-No videos for Getting Started with `Ukulele - Lesson Two at this time.
-Filming a lot of videos for various lessons, songs and books.
+Related Songs for Getting Started with `Ukulele - Lesson Two at this time.

 FREE Bronze Plan - A limited selection of basic lessons ( currently over 140 ) and 100+ songs for ukulele as well as basic general music reference material — Completely FREE — Simply Register/Signup to access associated lessons, books, songs and their related assets.